r02ap19/GeneConv/README.txt

-What is GeneConversion_sim?
+What is GeneConv?
-GeneConversion_sim is the source code used to estimate the probabilities of single/multi-SNP gene conversion events.
+GeneConv is the source code used to estimate the probabilities of single/multi-SNV gene conversion events.
 The probabilities were used to estimate the distribution of gene conversion tract length from HiFi PacBio datasets.
 For more details, please see [in print].

 Parameters